-Last updated by Sandeep Dinesh 5 months ago
+Last updated by Sandeep Dinesh a year ago

 Google Drive Shortcuts are a feature that let you link to files and folders anywhere in your Google Drive.
 Kbee supports Drive Shortcuts out of the box, including both files and folders.